ludwig-cf/ludwig-cf.github.io/outputs/diagnostic.rst

 the Cahn Hilliard update; and 2, which introduces a post-hoc correction to maintain the initial value of the total order parameter at each time step.
 These options may be of interest if strict conservation at machine precision is wanted.
-This may be most noticable if the total is exactly zero or very close to zero.
+This may be most noticeable if the total is exactly zero or very close to zero.
 For most purposes, the default should be acceptable.